Path-integral Monte Carlo estimator for the dipole polarizability of quantum plasma: Summary and outlook

+One might question what is the practical use of the optical response of individual particles, which cannot be directly measured.
+At least it should be recognized for its added insight and instrumental value in gauging many-body effects and self-consistent theories of local screening in the numerical simulation.
+Perhaps one could use it also to inform thermal density function theories \cite{Ramakrishna2020}.
+However, for fully accurate physical benchmark data one should seek Fermion statistics and mitigation of the finite-size effects with higher number of simulated particles and other corrective extrapolations.

+Still, the relevant optical response that can be measured is the collective one, which however conceals all quantum many-body interactions by virtue of the perfect screening.
+Thus, we believe that having now firmly established the theoretical framework, numerical implementation, postprocessing, analyses and good practices (see Sec.~\ref{sec:pbc}), many future avenues open up:

-ii) Inversion to real domain.
+i) Inversion to real domain.
 Where applicable, migration of numerical many-body correction from the integral transformations such as Eqs. \eqref{eq:Aw_to_Gtau} or \eqref{eq:Aw_to_Giw} is a formidable challenge.
 The maximum entropy approaches \cite{Gallicchio1994, Jarrell1996, Chuna2025} have been developed, but they work better for sharp Lorentzian peaks than the broad Drude-like spectrum \cite{Ceperley1995, Martin2016}.
 Finding analytical models and special approaches remains an open challenge.

-iii) Confined spectrum.
-Treating interacting particles in environments less regular than a flat potential (e.g. weak confinements, optical cavities or ionic plasma) should introduce non-trivial thermal and quantum effects for example with respect to the Drude--Lorentz model, characterized with resonance frequencies.
+ii) Confined spectrum.
+Treating interacting particles in environments less regular than a uniform potential (e.g. weak confinements, optical nanocavities or ionic plasma) should introduce non-trivial thermal and quantum effects for example with respect to the Drude--Lorentz model, characterized with resonance frequencies.

-iv) Adsorption on surfaces.
-Dispersion interactions (\textit{e.g.} van der Waals and Casimir forces) between atoms and surfaces can be expressed with the instantaneous multipole fluctuations, \textit{i.t.}, polarizabilities in the Matsubara frequency domain \cite{Dalvit2011}.
+iii) Adsorption on surfaces.
+Dispersion interactions (\textit{e.g.} van der Waals and Casimir forces) between atoms and surfaces can be expressed with the instantaneous multipole fluctuations, \textit{i.e.}, polarizabilities in the Matsubara frequency domain \cite{Dalvit2011}.
 As the PIMC method treats them fluently \cite{Tiihonen2018, Tiihonen2019}, we may now also use it to inform effective adsorption models for Drude-like matter, such as HEG \cite{Tao2014}.

-v) Higher-order response properties.
+iv) Higher-order response properties.
 The response functions beyond the dipole order could be more sensitive to thermal quantum many-body effects.
 Their static and dynamic variants, such as $\chi^{(3)}$ of the Drude-like materials, could inform effective models \cite{Maack2018} and applications, such as ENZ materials \cite{Reshef2019}.